Scalingo/documentation/_posts/internals/2000-01-01-scalingo-builder-base-docker-image.md

 The build process
 -----------------

-Each time any user deploys a new release of their application, a new Docker image is created.
+Each time any user deploys a new release of their applications, a new Docker image is created.
 A new layer is added on top of the `scalingo/builder` base image.
 It's built using the buildpack and contains the application code and all its dependencies.
 When the build is done, the resulting Docker image is sent to our private repository and our orchestrator will us it subsequently to actually run the application in our infrastructure.

 Installed libraries
 -----------------